 Income Taxes.
-During the three months ended September 30, 2004 we recognized a tax benefit of approximately \$363,000 compared to tax expense \$1.6 million, for the three months ended September 30, 2003.
+During the three months ended September 30, 2004 we recognized a tax benefit of approximately \$637,000 compared to tax expense of \$482,000, for the three months ended September 30, 2003.
 We recognized a tax benefit for the three months ended September 30, 2004 at an estimated annual effective tax rate of 40%, which is based on the projected income tax expense and taxable income for the fiscal year ending June 30, 2005.
-The tax provision for the three months ended September 30, 2003 was based on the Company's projected income tax expense and taxable income for the fiscal year ended June 30, 2004.
+The tax provision for the three months ended September 30, 2003 was based on the Company's projected income tax expense and taxable income tax expense and taxable income for the fiscal year ended June 30, 2004.